ideal-nu/MOF-LVGP-MOBBO/README.md

 Rapid Design of Top-Performing Metal-Organic Frameworks with Qualitative Representations of Building Blocks
 Authors: Yigitcan Comlek, Thang Duc Pham, Randall Q. Snurr, Wei Chen*

-This paper has been published in npj computational materials and can be accesed at https://doi.org/10.1038/s41524-023-01125-1
+This paper has been published in npj computational materials and can be accesed at https://doi.org/10.1038/s41524-023-01125-1.
+Please cite this work if you use the MATLAB code for your work.

 *Corresponding Author: Dr. Wei Chen (weichen@northwestern.edu)